Dahomey Amazons: Political role

-History

 Combat and structure

-The women soldiers were rigorously trained in pain endurance and speed.
+The women soldiers were rigorously trained in pain, endurance and speed.
 Once training was completed they were given uniforms.
 By the mid-19th century, they numbered between 1,000 and 6,000 women, about a third of the entire Dahomey army, according to reports written by visitors.
 The reports also noted that the women soldiers were consistently judged to be superior to the male soldiers in effectiveness and bravery in battle.

-The women soldiers were said to be structured in parallel with the army as a whole, with a center wing (the king's bodyguards) flanked on both sides, each under separate commanders.
+The women soldiers were said to be structured in parallel with the army as a whole, with a centre wing (the king's bodyguards) flanked on both sides, each under separate commanders.
 Some accounts note that each male soldier had a mino counterpart.
 In one mid-19th-century account by an English observer, it was documented that the women who had three stripes of whitewash around each leg were honoured with marks of distinction.

 The women's army consisted of a number of regiments: huntresses, riflewomen, reapers, archers and gunners.
 Each regiment had different uniforms, weapons and commanders.

 In the latter period, the Dahomean female warriors were armed with Winchester rifles, clubs and knives.
 Units were under female command.
 An 1851 published translation of a war chant of the women claims the warriors would chant: "[a]s the blacksmith takes an iron bar and by fire changes its fashion so have we changed our nature.
 We are no longer women, we are men."

 Conflict with neighbouring kingdoms

 The Agojie battles consisted mainly within Africa against various kingdoms and tribes.
 During that time period it was customary that once an enemy was defeated they would be killed or enslaved.
-Many African tribes participated in this and Dahomey was no exception.
+Victims transported on the last ship known to have taken enslaved people to the United States, the Clotilda, reported that the Dahomey Amazons participated in their enslavement.
+Many African tribes participated in the slave trade and Dahomey was no exception.
 They would often enslave their enemies and sell them to European slave traders in exchange for weaponry for battle.
 As early as 1728, under the direction of King Agaja, the Dahomean army conquered the kingdoms of Whydah, and Popos.
 In 1840, they helped to capture the fortress of the Mahee at Attahapahms.
 However, it was at the hands of their long-standing enemy Abeokuta that they suffered crushing defeat, resulting in many casualties.